Kahsolt/stable-diffusion-webui-size-travel/README.md

 # stable-diffusion-webui-size-travel

-    Experimental script for AUTOMATIC1111/stable-diffusion-webui to create images that evolves in size.
+    Experimental script for AUTOMATIC1111/stable-diffusion-webui to create images that changes in size.

 ----